Exponential Quintessence Model: Analytical Quantification of the Fine-Tuning Problem in Dark Energy: Dynamics of Scalar Field

 In this section, we outline the cosmological evolution of the scalar field.
 The dynamics can be broadly categorized into three phases: (1) a kination phase immediately after the end of inflation, (2) a freezing phase where the field remains nearly constant during radiation domination and/or matter domination, and (3) an attractor phase where the field resumes rolling down the potential.
 The present Universe corresponds to the transition from the end of phase (2) to the beginning of phase (3).

 In this study, we consider a scenario where the field value of $\phi$ enters a region described by an exponential potential after the end of inflation.
-By rolling down this potential, the inflaton field enters a kination phase.
+By rolling down this potential, inflation ends, and the field enters a kination phase of $\phi$.
 Finally, it behaves as a dark energy.
+This concept may include models of the quintessential inflation~\cite{Agarwal:2018obp,deHaro:2021swo,Feng:2002nb}.
+However, the quintessential field can be different from the inflaton field.
 This setup is motivated by superstring theory where moduli fields typically have exponential potentials.
 The presence of a kination epoch provides a solution to the overshoot problem of moduli \cite{Cicoli:2023opf}.
 We assume that radiation is generated by the decay of another spectator field, such as a curvaton (various other mechanisms for radiation production are possible; see appendix A of \cite{Gouttenoire:2021jhk}).

 Fig.~\ref{fig:rho_evolution} shows the evolution of energy density of realistic solutions for $\lambda=1$ or $\sqrt{3}$.

 The upper panels show the kinetic and potential energies of $\phi$ separately, while the lower panels present the total (kinetic + potential) energy density of $\phi$.
 In the following subsection, we analytically analyze the behavior of the scalar field in each epoch.